What Is SMS? The Complete Guide to Short Message Service

 And SMS marketing has that in spades.

-For starters, the average open rate for SMS messages is around 99%, which completely blows email marketing out of the water at just 28 - 33%.
+For starters, texts have an open rate of around 98%, which completely blows email marketing out of the water at just 20%.

 Although email marketing can certainly be effective, it’s far easier for content to get lost in the sea of overflowing inboxes.